PriyanshSanghavi/Animated-Login-Form/README.md

 # Animated Login Form

-This is an animated login form that was created creatively using HTML, CSS, and JSac.
+This is an animated login form that was created creatively using HTML, CSS, and JS.

 ## Login V1 (Output)